-See our Full Terms & Conditions, section (xi) Passwords & Security, point 7.
+See our Full Terms & Conditions, section 3.11 Passwords & Security.

 Many online retailers such as Amazon or eBay sell these paid subscription Internet security software programs for a fraction of the price that you would pay if you went direct to the developer.
 But make sure you buy from a reputable source.
 If you need any guidance please let us know via your support board.